josuehfa/System/README.md

 # Simulations

 ## Executing Local Path Planning using DAIDALUS
-The idea of local path planning are executed with the help of DAIDALUS, DAIDALUS return bands where the aircraft can go in order to avoid the risk of colision with other aircrafts.
+The local path planning is executed with the help of DAIDALUS, DAIDALUS return bands where the aircraft can go in order to avoid the risk of collision with other aircraft.

 <img src="https://nasa.github.io/daidalus/DAIDALUS_block_diag.png"
      alt="DAIDALUS Logic"